devtron-labs/devtron/docs/user-guide/global-configurations/deployment-charts.md

     ![Edit GUI Schema Button](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/global-configurations/deployment-charts/edit-chart-schema.jpg)

 2. A GUI schema is available for you to edit in case of Devtron charts.
 In case of custom charts, you may have to define a GUI schema yourself.
-To create a GUI schema of your choice, you may use [RJSF JSON Schema Tool](https://rjsf-team.github.io/react-jsonschema-form/).
+To know how to create such GUI schema, refer [RJSF JSON Schema Tool](https://rjsf-team.github.io/react-jsonschema-form/).

     ![Editable Schema](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/global-configurations/deployment-charts/gui-schema.jpg)